Compton's Cafeteria riot: Compton's Cafeteria

 Compton's Cafeteria was a chain of cafeterias owned by Gene Compton in San Francisco from the 1940s to the 1970s.
 The Tenderloin location of Compton's at 101 Taylor Street (at Turk)—open from 1954 to 1972—was a popular meeting place for transgender people, especially trans women, to congregate publicly in the city.
 The cafeteria was more of a place to socialize than a restaurant.
 Compton's was one of the few places that they could meet, as many trans women were unwelcome in gay bars due to transphobia.
 Before the riot, the cafeteria was open all night, so trans people and drag queens could meet up after a long night of "hustling" (i.e. doing sex work).

 Compton's management and staff, in an effort to deter drag queens and trans women, frequently called the police when they were present causing them to be harassed and arrested for a crime called "female impersonation".
-Police would also come into Compton's without being called because they knew that there were likely people present that they could harass and arrest.
+Police would also come into Compton's without being called because they knew that there were likely people present whom they could harass and arrest.
 Police could arrest the drag queens and trans women for wearing articles of women's clothing or makeup.
 One of the trans women in Screaming Queens noted that a trans woman could get arrested for having the buttons on the "wrong" side (i.e. the left side of the shirt, where buttons tend to be placed on women's clothing).
 Because cross-dressing was illegal at the time, police could use the presence of transgender people in a bar as a pretext for making a raid and closing the establishment.
 Before the riot, there were often physical fights between customers that occurred from 2:00-3:00 am, which was another reason police could raid and close the restaurant.
 The cafeteria was open all hours until the riot occurred.
 After the riot, Compton's Cafeteria began to close at midnight in an effort to prevent more conflict.
 In 1972, the cafeteria closed for good.
 No records of the building's exterior appearance at the time were known to have survived, until in 2021 photos surfaced on social media that had been taken in 1970 of an unrelated event and showed Compton's Cafeteria in the background.